 - Canada: BOC Policy Rate and Statement Release

-- U.S. FOMC Policy Rate and Statement Release
+- U.S. FOMC Policy Rate and Statement Announcement

 In yesterday’s U.S. currency trading, the U.S. dollar rose against the yen ahead of today’s FOMC meeting.
-The USD/JPY pair climbed from 155.732 to 156.956.
-It surged to the +3σ level of the hourly Bollinger Bands, and the RSI rose from 59 to 77.On the 4-hour chart, a band walk along the +2σ line of the Bollinger Bands is observed, while the daily chart shows a third consecutive day of gains, offsetting the losses from the previous 10 trading days.
+The USD/JPY pair rose from 155.732 to 156.956.
+It surged to the +3σ level of the hourly Bollinger Bands, and the RSI rose from 59 to 77.On the 4-hour chart, the price is moving along the +2σ line of the Bollinger Bands, and on the daily chart, the pair has risen for three consecutive days, offsetting the losses from the past 10 trading days.